Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 presents 200 lb increments from 0 to 3000 pounds, and 500 pound increments for the rest of the gauge.
 The lower tape counter readout includes all internal fuel, including cell 7 and the internal wing tanks, and is presented in 100 lb increments.
+In flight Jester assumes 6000 pounds for Joker and 4000 pounds for Bingo fuel.
 Cell 7 is used as a reserve cell.
 For more detailed information see the [Fuel system chapter.](../../systems/flight_controls/fuel_system.md)

 ## Fuel Flow Gauges